alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2017-11-27-domain-driven-design-notes.markdown

 a = a - d; // MoneyCollection::substract
 ```

-In such cases, a decision must be taken: do we refactor to keep the value object immutability characteristic, in this case paying the price of a small array allocation and copy, or do we hide the dirty details behind a clean facade?
+In such cases, a decision must be taken: do we refactor to keep the value object immutable, in this case paying the price of a small array allocation and copy, or do we hide the dirty details behind a clean facade?
 Beside the (small) perfomance hit, here is also visible a certain mismatch between a theoretical concept and the comfort with which it can be expressed in our programming language.

 *ID generation and serialization*